 Related: How to Encourage Siblings to Be Kinder to Each Other

-So we started this Valentine’s Day family tradition and use these 14 days of Kindness Notes for kids to do just that.
+We started this Valentine’s Day family tradition and use these 14 days of Kindness Notes for kids to do just that.
+Not sure what to write to your kids?
+Use these Valentine messages for kids that are super sweet!

-Why We Use these Kindness Notes for Valentine’s Day
+Why We Use these Kindness Notes for Kids for Valentine’s Day

 We are on a mission to raise kind kids.
 It takes modeling, talking about it often at dinner with these kindness discussion starters, and lots and lots of practice.